voxel51/eta/examples/demo_cats/README.md

-This demo runs an object detection and classification pipeline that uses a pre-trained `eta.detectors.TFModelsDetector` model to detect cats in a directory of images and then uses a pre-trained `eta.classifiers.VGG16Classifier` to predict the breed of cat from the entire image.
+This demo runs an object detection and classification pipeline that uses a pre-trained `eta.detectors.TFModelsDetector` model to detect cats in a directory of images and then uses a pre-trained `eta.classifiers.TFSlimClassifier` to predict the breed of cat from the entire image.